Bokosyk/Employee-Tracker/README.md

 ## Description
 My challenge was to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
-The objective is to create an interface that amkes it easy for non-developers to view and interact with information stored in databases, also known as Content Management Systems.
+The objective is to create an interface that makes it easy for non-developers to view and interact with information stored in databases, also known as Content Management Systems.

 ## Table of Contents (Optional)